 Q: There is this fear about global economic meltdown.
-You have travelled wide.
+You have travelled wide with an n95 mask due to the pandemic.
 What panacea do you suggest for reviving our economy especially?
 A: I have been studying with great interest the statements of great economists and financial experts on the issue and it is amazing that they all use one word: greed.
 There is the fundamental ethos or if you like, call it anti-ethos of greed in capitalism, which goes to the extent that actual productivity is sacrificed for what I call virtual wealth–with trading in money overtaking the equivalent of the products.
 For an economic illiterate, I understand what is happening and I am not surprised that Nigeria is also feeling its effect.

 Q: Many people have been making jest of the West which is trying to apply a socialist solution to correct a capitalist problem.
 When communism fell, Francis Fukuyama wrote about the end of history.
 But now, it seems history has shifted to gear one.
 What is your opinion about it?
 A: I know you would like me to say that this means we are witnessing a comeback of socialist principles.
 But I want to be very careful and say that the country which epitomises socialist principles, including socialist economy, unfortunately, knuckled down on capitalism.
 Deep inside me I believe that the so-called victory is a pyrrhic victory which is bound to burst sooner or later.
 The simple reason is that capitalism went unchallenged by any other ideology and so it became arrogant, unfeeling, inhuman in many ways.
 Of course, globalisation was part of it in many ways, which included the use of cheap labour in various underdeveloped countries to mass produce commodities which then floated in very high value in consumerist societies, including even the upper levels of societies which produce the sweat labour.
 This is the irony of global capitalism and globalisation.